Stoozing – make free cash

 STEP 3: Earn max interest on the 'debts'

-It's time to maximise the interest you earn by moving the money into the highest interest savings vehicle possible.
-Don't wait for the cash to build up, just siphon it off into savings as soon as possible.
-The most important thing is that you need access to the cash before the 0% ends, so you pay off the card debt.
+It’s time to maximise the interest you earn by moving the money into the highest interest savings vehicle possible.
+Don't wait for the cash to build up, siphon it off into the savings account as soon as possible.

 Easy-access savings account.
 These tend to be best as you're building up the savings as you can pay in and out of them at will.
 For full info and best buys see the Top savings accounts guide.
-Or see Top cash ISAs if you need the tax benefits.
+Or see Top cash ISAs if you'll pay tax on the interest in normal savings.

 Will stoozing hit your credit score?